krodelin/keyvaluetree/README.md

-# Keyvaluetree
+# keyvaluetree

-TODO: Write a gem description
+keyvalutree provides an wrapper around a flat KeyValueStore which emulates an hierachical store (i.e. nested Hashes).

 ## Installation